Towards standard imsets for maximal ancestral graphs: Definitions

 \begin{definition} Two graphs $\G_{1}$ and $\G_{2}$ with the same vertex sets, are said to be \emph{Markov equivalent} if any m-separation holds in $\G_{1}$ if and only if it holds in $\G_{2}$. \end{definition}

 For every ADMG $\G$, we can project it to a MAG $\G^m$ such that $\G$ is Markov equivalent to $\G^m$, and $\G^m$ preserves the ancestral relations in $\G$ \citep{richardson2002}.
-Moreover, \citet{hu2020faster} show that the heads and tails defined below (and so the parametrizing sets) are preserved through the projection.
+Moreover, \citet{hu2020faster} show that the heads and tails defined below (and so the parametrizing set) are preserved through the projection.
 Hence in this paper, we will only consider MAGs.

-\subsection{Heads and Tails}
+\subsection{Heads and tails}

 A head is a subset of vertices with a corresponding tail.
 The concept of heads and tails originates from \citet{richardson2009factorization}, who provides a factorization theorem for ADMGs.
-Intuitively, each head unioned with any subset of its tail is a subset of vertices such that, between any two vertices in the set, conditioning on the remaining vertices in the union and any other vertex outside the head, they are always m-connected.
+The heads and tails are analogous to vertices and parents set in DAGs, but are generalized to set of vertices; in particular, the tail of a head $H$ is the Markov blanket of $H$ within the ancestral set $\an_\G(H)$. \begin{definition} For a vertex set $W \subseteq \mathcal{V}$, we define the \emph{barren subset} of $W$ as: